yza457/tldr-us-stock/README.md

 $ cd project/

 # use the provided script to start the project
+# the script will setup gopath, start golang RPC server
+# and start the Django web server
 $ ./startserver.sh

 # if success, both the golang RPC server and django web server
 # should start similar to this:
 # Watching for file changes with StatReloader
 # Performing system checks...
 # 2020/08/16 22:19:36  [*] Awaiting RPC requests